V-G-spec/Digital-Electronics/Counters/Synchronous Ring Counter/ReadMe.md

 the counter is trying to do, and how it depends on which state the counter starts from.

-Answer to this question, along with all the other steps with proper explanation are in *Digital-Electronics/Counters/Counters Report VanshGupta.pdf*
+Answer to this question, along with all the other steps with K-Maps, explanations, truth tables and output waveforms are compiled in *Digital-Electronics/Counters/Counters Report VanshGupta.pdf*

 ## Author